Version Control For Management

 Success Stories from Industry Leaders

-2. NASA: Relies on version control to track changes in mission-critical software, ensuring accuracy and accountability.
+• NASA: Relies on version control to manage changes to mission-critical software, ensuring accuracy and reliability.

 Lessons Learned from Version Control Failures